juice-shop/juice-shop/README.md

 ## Donations [![](https://img.shields.io/badge/support-owasp%20juice%20shop-blue)](https://owasp.org/donate/?reponame=www-project-juice-shop&title=OWASP+Juice+Shop)

 The OWASP Foundation gratefully accepts donations via Stripe.
-Projects such as Juice Shop can then request reimbursement for expenses (like those listed above) from the Foundation.
+Projects such as Juice Shop can then request reimbursement for expenses from the Foundation.
 If you'd like to express your support of the Juice Shop project, please make sure to tick the "Publicly list me as a supporter of OWASP Juice Shop" checkbox on the donation form.
 You can find our more about donations and how they are used here:

 <https://pwning.owasp-juice.shop/part3/donations.html>